 \section{Earth cratering}

 Now we investigate constraints on macroscopic dark matter from the frequency of collisions with Earth and the formation of craters.
 The rate of impacts on Earth for a given dark matter mass have also been indicated on Fig.~\ref{fig:constraints} with ticks along the bottom axis.
 While one might be concerned that these rates seem quite high, it ultimately is not easy to constrain the dark matter using Earth impacts.
-These constraints should be expected to overlap significantly with the asteroid constraints, since one of the earlier methods for determining if an asteroid was destroyed was by considering the size of craters---if the crater would be larger than the asteroid, it was considered destroyed~\cite{benz_catastrophic_1999,holsapple_catastrophic_2019}.
+These constraints should be expected to overlap significantly with the asteroid constraints, since one of the first methods historically for determining if an asteroid was destroyed was to consider the size of craters---if the crater would be larger than the asteroid, it was considered destroyed~\cite{benz_catastrophic_1999,holsapple_catastrophic_2019}.

 To begin, we can use the approximate empirical results of Ref.~\cite{hughes_approximate_2003} as an estimate for the radius of a crater on Earth formed from a given impact energy: